Emotional granularity

-Emotional granularity is an individual's ability to differentiate between the specificity of their emotions.
-Similar to how an interior decorator is aware of fine gradations in shades of blue, where others might see a single color, an individual with high emotional granularity would be able to discriminate between their emotions that all fall within the same level of valence and arousal, labeling their experiences with discrete emotion words.
-Someone with low emotional granularity would report their emotions in global terms, usually of pleasure or displeasure.
-It is unknown whether these differences of granularity among individuals stem from an inability of some to verbally label the discrete emotions they feel inside, or whether some people are simply unaware of the distinctions between specific emotions.
+Emotional granularity is an individual's ability to construct their emotions with specificity.
+Similar to how an interior decorator has concepts for fine gradations in shades of blue, where others might perceive a single color, an individual with high emotional granularity would be able to construct finely grained emotions.
+Someone with very low emotional granularity would construct their emotions more coarsely, perhaps only in terms of pleasure or displeasure.